The Muse Workspace

 “Please save the above Main Character Progressions we just worked out to this Storyform.”

-When saving, be sure to indicate whether you want the aspects saved or updated in your current Story or Storyform.
-There is a difference between the two.
-Muse will do its best to interpret your intent, but being explicit in your commands can greatly streamline the process.
+When saving Narrative Aspects, be sure to specify whether you want them applied to your Story or Storyform.
+While Muse will attempt to interpret your intent, being precise in your commands ensures a smoother experience.

 Muse does not allow you to delete items like Narrative Aspects like Storypoints or Storybeats directly, as it is designed to ensure data integrity.
-If you need to remove items, you must do so manually in either the Develop Workspace or the Muse Workspace.
+If you need to remove items, you must do so manually in either the Develop Workspace or in the Story or Storyform homebase in the Muse Workspace.

 Chat with Muse as if Talking to a Writing Partner